 Congress.
 If we try, only chaos can

-result and we are moving rapidly in
+result and were moving rapidly in

 that direction.

-1998 Ron Paul 25:9 Instead of bringing our troops home
+Instead of bringing our troops home

 from Bosnia, as many Members of Congress